ENicholeD/Treats.Solution/README.md

 |  |  |  |
 ## Setup Instructions

-* type in https://magpiemortician.github.io/treats/ into your browser
+* type in https://magpiemortician.github.io/treats.Solution/ into your browser
+* Clone project to your desktop
+* dotnet watch run to start the program
+* click around in the program
+* create an account and sign in
+* create treats
+* create flavors
+* close Program

 ## Known Bugs